warrenzha/dak2bnn/README.md

     title={From Deep Additive Kernel Learning to Last-Layer Bayesian Neural Networks via Induced Prior Approximation}, author={Wenyuan Zhao and Haoyuan Chen and Tie Liu and Rui Tuo and Chao Tian}, year={2025},
-    journal={2025 International Conference on Artificial Intelligence and Statistics}
+    journal={International Conference on Artificial Intelligence and Statistics}
 }
 ```